• Skip to primary navigation

 • ½ cup chicken stock add more if stuffing is dry

-• 2 tbsp blue cheese crumbles (optional)
+• 2 tablespoon blue cheese crumbles (optional)

 Marsala Mushroom Sauce